nifty10m/mapbox-gl-draw-mode-collection/docs/README.md

  </div>

-This implements a rotation mode in GL Draw.
-Module is still in active development.
+This mode collection implements some useful modes for splitting and transforming polygons.

 Installation
 ------------